 For a city host to one of the biggest jazz festivals in the world, it seems only natural to want to know more about its local jazz scene.
 Enter the following Montreal jazz clubs, arguably the best in the city.
-These venues offer live music, dinner, drinks and the kind of atmosphere that makes you want to linger long past last call.Continue to 2 of 9 below.
+These venues offer live music, dinner, drinks and the kind of atmosphere that makes you want to linger long past last call.

 Sleek, intimate with a casual-come-chic vibe, Dièse Onze feels posh and polished, with a mild see-and-be-seen vibe to echo the sentiment.
 Food is along the lines of fusion/French bistro.
 A charming terrace in the back is open during warmer months.
 Feedback on this Plateau neighborhood jazz club is predominantly positive.
 Good locale for dates.

-4115-A St. Denis (between Duluth and Rachel)
+Location: 4115-A St. Denis (between Duluth and Rachel)

-1 St. Paul West, corner of St. Laurent
+Location: 1 St. Paul West, corner of St. Laurent

 Upstairs Jazz Club

 Visiting Montreal with only enough time for one jazz club?
 Go Upstairs.
 It's a local favorite.
 The food -Italian, burgers, Southern and Cajun style- is passable to good, depending on who you ask, and it can get crowded fairly quickly.
-As for ambiance, there's a nice, casual, New Yorkish feel to the place.
+As for ambiance, there's a nice, casual, New Yorkish feels to the place.
 Dress up or down, either way, you'll fit right in.
 Playing jazz seven nights a week, every day has a different theme, from jam nights to international artist showcases.

 Most people come here for the terrace.
 Why?
 It's STUNNING.
-Do yourself a favor and DON'T look up photos of Jardin Nelson before going if it's your first time.
+Do yourself a favor and don't look up photos of Jardin Nelson before going if it's your first time.
 It's way more fun that way.
 Add live jazz to that ridiculously gorgeous courtyard and you've got the ideal Montreal midsummer's night nailed.

-407 Place Jacques Cartier, corner of St. Paul Est
+Location: 407 Place Jacques Cartier, corner of St. Paul Est

 House of Jazz